CSS guide for dev dummies

 By having a scoped CSS, you have less specificity to worry about, since you don't necessarily need to override a CSS styling that is targeted for another component.
 All you need is to override base styling if required.

-P.S: If you are ready to see the rabbit hole, CSS Cascade is a great resource about how CSS style 'cascade'.
+P.S.: If you are ready to see the rabbit hole, CSS Cascade is a great resource about how CSS style 'cascades'.

 Cheers!